12.1. Overview and Key Concepts

 Figure 12.3.
 Comparison of transaction flow in asynchronous and synchronous logical replication modes.

-In asynchronous mode, a COMMIT statement on the publisher completes immediately after the local WAL is flushed, without waiting for a response from the subscriber.
+In asynchronous mode, a COMMIT statement on the publisher completes immediately after the local WAL is flushed, without waiting for a subscriber response.

-In synchronous mode (specifically when synchronous_commit is set to remote_apply), the publisher’s commit process remains in a wait state until it receives an acknowledgment (ACK) from the subscriber.
-As illustrated in Figure 12.3, the apply worker sends this ACK only after it has successfully finished applying the changes to the subscriber’s database.
+In synchronous mode (specifically when synchronous_commit is set to ‘remote_apply’), the publisher’s commit process waits until it receives an acknowledgment (ACK) from the subscriber.
+As illustrated in Figure 12.3, the apply worker sends this ACK only after it finishes applying the changes to the subscriber’s database.

-The additional time required for the synchronous commit to finalize, compared to the asynchronous mode, is defined as the End-to-End Latency.
+The additional time required for a synchronous commit to finalize, compared to asynchronous mode, is the End-to-End Latency.

-• In asynchronous mode, an increased transaction volume results in a larger replication lag, thereby extending the window of data inconsistency between the publisher and the subscriber.
+- In asynchronous mode, larger transaction volumes increase replication lag, extending the window of data inconsistency.

-• In synchronous mode, the same volume translates into higher commit latency on the publisher side, as the backend process must wait for the entire end-to-end replication pipeline to finalize.
+- In synchronous mode, larger volumes increase commit latency on the publisher, as the backend process must wait for the entire replication pipeline to finalize.

 12.1.2.2.
 Management and Optimization of Large Transactions

-This section examines the behavior of “Large Transactions” — those involving a significant volume of changes—and describes the evolution of optimization techniques across PostgreSQL versions.
+This section examines the behavior of “Large Transactions” — those with significant change volumes — and the evolution of optimization techniques.

 [1] Standard Transaction Processing (streaming = off)

-When the volume of changes exceeds the publisher’s ReorderBuffer capacity, specifically the logical_decoding_work_mem threshold, data is temporarily persisted to spill files on disk.
-This mechanism is illustrated in Figure 12.4 [1].
+When change volume exceeds the ReorderBuffer capacity (defined by logical_decoding_work_mem), the walsender persists data to spill files on disk.
+This is illustrated in Figure 12.4 [1].

-1. A substantial number of INSERT operations are executed on table tbl_a, and the changes decoded from the WAL accumulate in the ReorderBuffer.
+- INSERT operations execute on tbl_a, and decoded changes accumulate in the ReorderBuffer.

-2. Upon exceeding the memory limit, the ReorderBuffer scans the currently held change records.
+- Upon exceeding the memory limit, the ReorderBuffer scans currently held records.

-3. Spill files are generated, and memory-overflow data is moved to disk to free up buffer space.
+- The walsender generates spill files and moves memory-overflow data to disk to free buffer space.

-Detailed mechanics regarding the creation and management of spill files are provided in Section 12.4.4.
+Mechanics regarding spill files are in Section 12.4.4.

-Under this configuration, if multiple large transactions occur concurrently, the walsender is restricted to sending changes for only one transaction at a time per replication connection.
-Consequently, the application of changes on the subscriber side is serialized, which often results in significant replication lag, as shown in Figure 12.4 [2].
+Under this configuration, the walsender sends changes for only one transaction at a time per connection.
+Consequently, the subscriber serializes the application of changes, which often results in significant replication lag (Figure 12.4 [2]).

 [2] In-Progress Streaming of Large Transactions (Version 14 and Later)

-Introduced in version 14, this feature facilitates the pre-emptive sending of change data to subscribers before a transaction commit, thereby mitigating transfer overhead and reducing overall replication lag.
-This mechanism is illustrated in Figure 12.5 [1].
+Version 14 introduced the pre-emptive sending of change data before a transaction commits.
+This mitigates transfer overhead and reduces replication lag.
+This is illustrated in Figure 12.5 [1].

-2. Upon exceeding the memory threshold defined by logical_decoding_work_mem, the walsender initiates the sending of change data immediately, without waiting for the transaction to commit.
+- Upon exceeding the memory threshold (defined by logical_decoding_work_mem), the walsender initiates sending immediately, without waiting for the commit.

-3. The apply worker on the subscriber buffers the incoming data in memory using a StringInfoData structure named original_msg.
+- The apply worker buffers incoming data in memory using a

-4. If the subscriber-side memory limit is reached, the data is persisted to Temp files.
+StringInfoDatastructure named original_msg. - If the subscriber-side memory limit is reached, the worker persists data to Temp files.

-6. The apply worker retrieves the data previously sent from the local Temp files (or memory) and applies the changes to the target tables.
+- The apply worker retrieves the data from Temp files (or memory) and applies the changes.

-Note that, unlike the walsender which manages changes within a structured ReorderBuffer, the apply worker buffers the incoming changes as a raw binary stream within a generic StringInfoData structure (original_msg).
+Unlike the walsender which manages changes within a structured ReorderBuffer, the apply worker buffers incoming changes as a raw binary stream within a generic StringInfoData structure (original_msg).

-This method effectively eliminates the significant transfer latency that traditionally occurs after a transaction commit.
-As illustrated in Figure 12.5 [2], even in the presence of multiple concurrent large transactions, pre-emptive data transfer ensures that the application process on the subscriber side begins promptly following the commit, significantly improving replication efficiency.
+This method eliminates the transfer latency that typically occurs after a commit.
+Even with concurrent large transactions, pre-emptive transfer ensures the application process begins promptly after the commit (Figure 12.5 [2]).

 [3] Parallel Application of Streamed Changes (Version 16 and Later)

-From version 16 onwards, the capability to parallelize the application process itself during streaming—prior to the transaction commit—has been introduced.
-This represents a significant advancement over previous versions where only data transfer was overlapped.
-This mechanism is illustrated in Figure 12.6 [1].
+Version 16 introduced the capability to parallelize the application process during streaming before the transaction commit.
+This overlaps both data transfer and application.
+This is illustrated in Figure 12.6 [1].

-1. Substantial INSERT operations lead to data accumulation within the ReorderBuffer.
+- INSERT operations lead to data accumulation in the ReorderBuffer.

-2. Upon exceeding the memory threshold, the walsender initiates the sending of change data.
+- Upon exceeding the memory threshold, the walsender begins sending change data.

-3. The leader apply worker receives the stream data and dispatches the data to a parallel apply worker.
+- The leader apply worker receives the stream and dispatches data to a parallel apply worker.

-4. The parallel apply worker immediately begins applying the changes to the target tables.
+- The parallel apply worker immediately begins applying changes to target tables.

-7. The parallel apply worker completes the local transaction and finalizes the application of changes.
+- The parallel apply worker completes the local transaction and finalizes the application.

-Parallel application is enabled by specifying streaming = parallel in the CREATE SUBSCRIPTION command.
+Enable parallel application by specifying streaming = ‘parallel’ in the CREATE SUBSCRIPTION.

 However, parallel execution is not guaranteed in every scenario.
-For instance, if the number of active workers reaches the max_parallel_apply_workers_per_subscription limit, the subscriber reverts to serial application upon commit—matching the behavior of streaming=on.
-Further details regarding these constraints are discussed in Section 12.7.3.
+If active workers reach the max_parallel_apply_workers_per_subscription limit, the subscriber reverts to serial application upon commit – matching the behavior of “streaming = on”.
+Further constraints are discussed in Section 12.7.3.

 12.1.3.
 Replica Identity

-Since PostgreSQL logical replication is row-based, it operates on logical data rows rather than physical storage layouts (such as blocks or offsets).
-Consequently, when executing UPDATE or DELETE operations on the subscriber, the system requires a “search key” to identify exactly which row to modify.
+PostgreSQL logical replication is row-based and operates on logical data rows rather than physical storage layouts (such as blocks or offsets).
+Consequently, when the subscriber executes UPDATE or DELETE operations, the system requires a “search key” to identify exactly which row to modify.
 This configuration is known as the Replica Identity.

-If a proper Replica Identity is not defined, the subscriber cannot uniquely identify the target rows.
-This may cause the replication process to stop with an error or lead to unintended data modifications.
-To prevent such issues, if a table lacks a Replica Identity, the publisher will reject any UPDATE or DELETE attempts on that table by returning an error:
+If a proper Replica Identity is not defined, the subscriber cannot uniquely identify target rows.
+This leads to replication errors or unintended data modifications.
+To prevent such issues, the publisher rejects UPDATE or DELETE attempts on a table lacking a Replica Identity by returning an error:

 testdb=# UPDATE tbl SET data = 'updated_value' WHERE id = 1;